Huddersfield Town A.F.C.: Early years and golden days (1908–1945)

-The team won their first ever major honour, the FA Cup, after Preston North End were beaten 1–0 in the 1922 FA Cup Final.
+The team won their first major honour, the FA Cup, after Preston North End were beaten 1–0 in the 1922 FA Cup final.
 Huddersfield also won the 1922 Charity Shield, defeating Liverpool 1–0.
-Town finished in third place in 1922–23, before winning their first ever First Division championship in 1923–24.
+Town finished in third place in 1922–23, before winning their first-ever First Division championship in 1923–24.
 The team fought off Cardiff City, although it was by the narrowest of margins.
-They both finished on 57 points, but Huddersfield won it by a difference of 0.024 in goal average.
-Huddersfield won 3–0 against Nottingham Forest in the last match, and Cardiff drew 0–0 at Birmingham City and missed a penalty.
+They both finished on 57 points, but Huddersfield won it by a difference of 0.024 on goal average.
+Huddersfield defeated Nottingham Forest 3–0 in the final match, while Cardiff only drew at Birmingham City, also missing a penalty.

-The team retained their First Division title in 1924–25 after only one loss in the last 27 league matches.
+The team retained their First Division title in 1924–25 after losing only once in the final 27 league matches.
 Huddersfield only conceded 28 goals and never conceded more than two per game; the first time a team accomplished this feat.
-Another notable feat was achieved in October 1924, as Billy Smith became the first player in history to score directly from a corner.
-After winning successive league titles, Chapman left for Arsenal, which offered to double his wages and attracted larger crowds than Huddersfield.
+Another notable feat was achieved in October 1924, when Billy Smith became the first player in English football history to score directly from a corner.
+After winning successive league titles, Chapman left for Arsenal, which offered double his wages.
 Cecil Potter was brought in as his successor.
 Under Potter, Town became the first club to win three successive English League titles in 1925–26.
-The team came close to winning a fourth consecutive title the following season, but only won one of their last seven matches and thus handed the title to Newcastle United.
-Town won the "wrong double" in the 1927–28 season; they finished runners-up in both the league and lost the FA Cup Final.
+The team came close to winning a fourth consecutive title the following season, but won only one of the last seven matches and thus lost the title to Newcastle United.
+Town won the "wrong double" in the 1927–28 season; they finished runners-up in both the league and the FA Cup.

 In March 1928, an international match between England and Scotland featured five Town players.
-Tom Wilson, Bob Kelly, Billy Smith, and Roy Goodall started for England; Alex Jackson played for Scotland.
+Tom Wilson, Bob Kelly, Billy Smith and Roy Goodall started for England, while Alex Jackson played for Scotland.
 Jackson scored a hat-trick as Scotland, later nicknamed "The Wembley Wizards", defeated England 5–1.

 Huddersfield's ageing squad was not adequately replaced.
-A deterioration of their league position followed, although they finished runners-up in 1933–34, and two more FA Cup Finals were reached under new manager Clem Stephenson.
-Town were defeated in 1930 by Chapman's Arsenal, and in 1938 by Preston North End after extra time, which was the first FA Cup Final to be broadcast on television.
+A deterioration of their league position followed, although they finished runners-up in 1933–34, and reached two more FA Cup finals under manager Clem Stephenson.
+Town were defeated in the 1930 FA Cup final by Chapman's Arsenal, and in 1938 by Preston North End after extra time, which was the first FA Cup final to be broadcast in full on television.
 A record home attendance of 67,037 was achieved in 1932 during an FA Cup sixth round tie against Arsenal.